EMS Ambulance and Fire Dispatch Software

 Automatic Recurring Calls

-For your patients who have regular recurring appointments, AngelTrack automatically reschedules them on any interval you choose.
+For your EMS patients who have regular recurring appointments, AngelTrack automatically reschedules them on any interval you choose.
 For example, your dialysis patients can have a recurring appointment every Monday, Wednesday, and Friday… with zero effort from your dispatchers.
 Similarly, a patient going for ten consecutive weekdays of chemotherapy can be automatically scheduled, again with zero dispatcher effort.

 There is no longer any need for dispatchers to remember their patients’ regular appointments… and no longer any room for mistakes.
 AngelTrack’s recurrence system uses the same easy-to-use recurrence model as Microsoft Outlook’s calendar, allowing a variety of daily, weekly, and monthly recurrence schedules.